kevinmastascusa/scaffold_ai/PROGRESS.md

 ## Completed Tasks

 - **Combined words issue:** Programmatic detection and post-processing implemented.
 All major combined words are now split or confirmed as legitimate.
-See July 2025 update above.
+See June 2025 update above.
 - **Vectorization pipeline:** Full embedding generation and FAISS index creation completed.
 Ready for semantic search operations.
 See June 2025 update above.